Kevin-free/online-resume/content/project/ifree-love/index.md

 slides: ""
 ---

-Personal website, using Ghost to build on Ubuntu system, recording technical blogs and reading notes, etc.
+Personal [Blog](https://ifree.love/), using Ghost to build on Ubuntu, recording technical blogs and reading notes, etc.

 Partial list of articles: